 My approach to psychotherapy is collaborative, empathic, and oriented toward achieving the results my clients desire.
 I provide my clients with skills to increase awareness of and change problematic patterns that can lead to feeling stuck.
 Left unaddressed, these patterns can take a toll on relationships, work, health, and self-esteem.
 My goal is to create a comfortable, non-judgmental, and supportive space for exploration and change and to help people get back to living a more meaningful and enjoyable life.
-In addition, while historically the field of psychology has embraced a medical model that emphasizes pathology and deficits, in my practice, I emphasize a “strength-based” approach to treatment in which I help clients identify and build from strengths, resiliency, and other positive qualities they already have, and use those to overcome obstacles.
+In addition, I emphasize a “strength-based” approach to treatment in which I help clients identify and build from strengths, resiliency, and other positive qualities they already have, and use those to overcome obstacles.

 I enjoy working with adults, and draw from a variety of evidence-based approaches to psychotherapy to provide the most effective treatments.
 I use a flexible approach in order to meet the unique needs of each individual.

-Anxiety Disorders (worry, panic, phobias, social anxiety, OCD, stress)
+Anxiety Disorders (worry, panic, phobias, social anxiety, stress)

 Cognitive Behavioral Therapy (CBT)